weakish/weakish.github.com/dive-into/typescript.md

 Unlike `Anything` or `Any` in most static typed languages, `any` supports the same operations as a value in JavaScript and minimal static type checking is performed.
-TypeScript's `unknown` (top type added in TypeScrit 3.0) is more similar to `Any` in other languages.
+TypeScript's `unknown` (top type added in TypeScript 3.0) is more similar to `Any` in other languages.

 Declaration files
 -----------------